 3 The Acts Amendment (Water Authority Rates and Charges) Act 1987 s.
 4 reads as follows:

-“

 4. Application of Part

 The amendments effected by this part are of no effect in relation to the Land Drainage Act 1925 or the doing of anything under or for the purposes of that Act and the principal Act applies in relation thereto as if this Part had not been enacted.